 - Economic cycles.
 Are there any major seasonal fluctuations or economic cycles?

 - Suppliers and customers.
 Do you need to cover specific customers or suppliers that you rely on.
 If they couldn’t operate, would it impact your business?

 - Additional or increased costs of working.
 Most businesses spend a lot more money in the short term to try and minimise the impact on their business.
 For outsourcing a valued customer's work to another business for a short while, or if you own a building that’s fire damaged when your business is located, and you need to rent premises for manufacturing, this will be a new additional cost of the rent.

 There are two main ways to purchase this type of insurance:

 - Weekly income or Sales

-In addition, trying to get your business back on its feet can be overwhelming, taking management’s focus away from day-to-day business, as well as placing a financial strain on you and the business.
+In addition, trying to get your business back on its feet can be overwhelming – taking management’s focus away from day-to-day business, as well as placing significant financial strain on you and the business.

-We have specialist advisers that can help you to find the best cover to keep your business running as smoothly as possible.
+We can help you find the best cover to keep your business running as smoothly as possible.